Stuuupidfish/UnityML/README.md

 <img width="800" height="450" alt="Untitleddesign2-ezgif com-video-to-gif-converter" src="https://github.com/user-attachments/assets/48411721-721a-4ee3-bb41-585eb5522fbc" />

 ### Set-up & install instructions
 Ok so this is the [official doc](https://docs.unity3d.com/Packages/com.unity.ml-agents@4.0/manual/Installation.html) with all the install instructions but I did it slightly differently.
-I'll write down how I did it but please note I am using **Windows 11** and **Unity 6** so there may be variations across different OSs.
+I'll write down how I did it but please note I am using **Unity 6** withh **Windows 11** so there may be variations across different OSs.
 Also, im not going over the stuff done in the Unity editor.
 You can find that information in the video and documentation.

 - First you wanna **install Python 3.10** (My first mistake was attempting using Python 3.14)
 - Make a folder for your project.
 You'll build your Unity project here as well as set up a virtual environment